Playing with your child is one way parents can give kids the very best start in life.

 UNICEF USA Parenting is working to be there for you — adding new topics to meet your family's needs and the changing times.
 So bookmark this page and check back soon.

-TOP PHOTO: Reading with your child is one of the best ways to help develop their language and communication skills.
+TOP PHOTO: Playing and reading with your child are great ways to help them develop their language and communication skills.

 UNICEF/UN0794391/ Zavhorodnii

-TOP PHOTO: Reading with your child is one of the best ways to help develop their language and communication skills.
+TOP PHOTO: Playing and reading with your child are great ways to help them develop their language and communication skills.
 UNICEF/UN0794391/ Zavhorodnii